-Nitrogen is a key, high-volume pollutant in state waters and its concentrations in both surface and groundwater have been increasing over time.
-The MPCA released a report on nitrogen pollution in 2013, indicating that agricultural fields using artificial subsurface drainage (drain tile) are a key source of nitrogen pollution.
+Nitrogen is a key pollutant in state waters and its concentrations in both surface and groundwater have been increasing over time.
+The MPCA released a report on nitrogen pollution in 2013, indicating that agricultural fields using artificial subsurface drainage (drain tile) are a key source of nitrogen pollution to lakes and streams.
 Nitrate (a form of nitrogen) in lakes, rivers, and streams is toxic to fish and other aquatic life; in drinking water, it's potentially harmful to humans.
 Proposed reductions in nitrogen will benefit both Minnesota waters and water downstream from us, particularly the oxygen-depleted “dead zone” in the Gulf of Mexico.

 The MPCA conducted a study of nitrogen in surface waters so that we can better understand the nitrogen conditions in Minnesota’s surface waters, along with the sources, pathways, trends and potential ways to reduce nitrogen in waters.